 While 13 to 15 inches is the standard.

 And you have to look at resolution too!
-Try to get a laptop with at least 1920 x 1080 (HD) resolution!
+For a 14-inch screen, try to get a laptop with at least 1920 x 1080 (HD) resolution!

 6. Storage And Type